-Above: The blacksmith's shop that was part of Fry & Co Coaches base in Paterson, on land that is now part of Tucker Park (photo: NCC Collections).
+Above: The blacksmith's shop that was part of Fry & Co Coaches base in Paterson, on land that is now part of Tucker Park (photo: Paterson Historical Society).

 Above: Looking across the lagoon to Fry & Co Coaches complex.
 The blacksmith's shop is closest to camera, with the corn staddle behind it to the right.
 The hearse shed is partly obscured by a tree (photo: Paterson Historical Society).